Vincit/multi-user-test-runner/README.md

 Multi User Test Runner
 ======================

-This custom JUnit test runner is for testing Java applications with multiple roles, users and their combinations.
+This custom JUnit test runner is for testing JVM applications with multiple roles and users.
-The library makes it easy to test many authorization scenarios with minimal configuration.
-It is easy to verify that your system denies and permits the access for correct users even in more complex scenarios where the authorization depends on multiple users and their roles.
+The library makes it easy to test many authorization scenarios by reusing test cases.
+It's easy to verify that your system returns correct data, denies and permits the access for correct users.

-Originally the library was created to test the security of Spring service-layer methods.
-Now the core library also with any plain Java classes and has been successfully used with REST-assured based API testing.
-From 0.5.0 onwards `multi-user-test-runner-spring` dependency is deprecated.
-Spring support is achieved by using JUnit rules.

 # Requirements for version 1.0 and newer

  * Java 8 or newer
  * JUnit 4.12 or newer (supports JUnit5 with JUnit vintage 4.12)

-# Optional Requirements

-## multi-user-test-runner-spring module (MUTR 0.4 and earlier)
- * Spring Framework 3.2.x, 4.0.x, 4.1.x, 4.2.x (tested)
- * Spring Security 3.2.x, 4.0.x (tested)

-The library may work with other versions but has not been tested with versions other than the ones mentioned above.

 # Getting